Famine Relief Niger 2005

 Articles about our work for this project

-BACKGROUND: Hunger in the world2010/06/04While I am writing these lines, my stomach is growling.
+Hunger is health risk number one2010/06/04While I am writing these lines, my stomach is growling.
 After work I can fortunately go home and prepare myself something to eat.
 My body will be satisfied ...read more